NekojinSama/EnigmaChornicles/README.md

 The project was designed with the requirements of mitigating biases.
 This was achieved by using "Learning Mechanics - Game Mechanics" of the game and also a post-game survey was conducted.
 The environmental hazards introduced in the game like moving platforms, rolling boulders, spikes etc. had their own learning curve and also addressed biases.

 ## Known Bugs/Future improvements:
 There is a bug in the menu interface which occurs when the game is paused and players head to the controls page.
-This can be fixed by properly managing the menu system to keep track on which menu is drawn.
+This can be fixed by properly managing the menu system to keep track of which menu is drawn.

 Future improvements could be adding audio cues to various hazards which can also help in creating awareness.
 Another Improvement can be more UI added to the game which helps players to know which direction they need to go after respawning.
 Apart from that a new character model and more levels can be introduced to make the game fun and challenging.